 The archaeological site at Wanggung-ri

-Archaeological Site in Wanggung-ri, designated as Historic Site No. 408 on September 17, 1998, has a surface area of 216,862 square meters.
-The site has various structures and artifacts from Baekje dynasty to unified Silla period.
-Artifacts were found within the rectangular-shaped fortress site that surrounds Wanggungri Five-story Stone Pagoda, National Treasure No. 289.
+The Archaeological Site in Wanggung-ri, designated as Historic Site No. 408 on September 17, 1998, encompasses a surface area of 216,862 square meters.
+The site holds a diverse range of structures and artifacts dating from the Baekje dynasty to the unified Silla period.
+Artifacts were discovered within the rectangular-shaped fortress site that surrounds the Wanggungri Five-story Stone Pagoda, recognized as National Treasure No. 289.

-This site was originally a royal palace.
-It was transformed into a Buddhist temple in the 7th century , as evidenced by the presence of a 5-storey pagoda.
+Originally serving as a royal palace, this site underwent a transformation into a Buddhist temple in the 7th century, as evidenced by the presence of a 5-story pagoda.

-Built at the foot of Mount Yonghwa, this palace had been placed on a small elevation artificially created for the occasion, in order to make it even more majestic.
-Excavations uncovered part of its structure, as well as more than 5,000 items, including tiles, bowls, Chinese pottery, decorative stones in a back garden and gold products in a workshop of craftsman.
+The palace, situated at the base of Mount Yonghwa, was strategically placed on a small elevation specially created to enhance its majestic presence.
+Excavations of the site revealed part of its structure, along with more than 5,000 items, including tiles, bowls, Chinese pottery, decorative stones in a back garden, and gold products in a craftsman’s workshop.

-The workshop was surely used to create gold and silver objects, as well as glassware.
-As for the garden, it consisted of a hydraulic storage system, which is believed to have reproduced the surrounding landscape.
+The workshop was likely utilized for crafting gold and silver objects, as well as glassware.
+Regarding the garden, it featured a hydraulic storage system believed to replicate the surrounding landscape.

 Palace Wall

-The walls built to protect the palace form a rectangular shape measuring 492.8m long in the east, 490.3m long in the west, 234.1m long in the south, and 241.4m long in the north.
-The width of each wall is 3 to 3.6m.
-The ancillary facilities include water gates, a stone drainage path, a culvert, and four doors.
-The structure, as identified from the southern section of the east wall, has two layers of stonework, of which only 1m remains, and a tiled roof placed on top of the stone work.
-According to archaeological investigations, the interior space of the palace had building sites related to ceremonial rites and governing offices to the south, and a rear garden, resting area, and craftsman’s workshop to the north.
+The walls constructed to safeguard the palace form a rectangular shape, measuring 492.8m in the east, 490.3m in the west, 234.1m in the south, and 241.4m in the north.
+Each wall has a width of 3 to 3.6m.
+Ancillary facilities include water gates, a stone drainage path, a culvert, and four doors.
+The structure, identified from the southern section of the east wall, features two layers of stonework, of which only 1m remains, with a tiled roof placed on top of the stonework.
+Archaeological investigations revealed that the interior space of the palace had building sites related to ceremonial rites and governing offices to the south, while a rear garden, resting area, and craftsman’s workshop were situated to the north.

 Stoneworks

-A progression of stoneworks was constructed to secure surfaces level so that buildings could be situated.
-The interior of the palace was segmented in a particular ratio, and four east-west stoneworks and two north-south stoneworks have been discovered.
-For stonework, well-chiseled stone materials were piled up in an orderly manner and then filled with clay and rubble.
-Parts of these stoneworks, which measure approximately 2m high (6-7 layers), still remained.
-Four layers of stonework were laid out in the southern section to divide the space into four areas.
-The width of each stonework is 76.6m, 44.5m, 72.3m, and 45.7m respectively, from south to north, and their ratio is about 2:1:2:1.
+A series of stoneworks was erected to level surfaces, facilitating the placement of buildings.
+The interior of the palace was divided according to a specific ratio, and four east-west stoneworks and two north-south stoneworks have been uncovered.
+For the stonework, well-chiseled stone materials were meticulously stacked in an orderly manner and then filled with clay and rubble.
+Parts of these stoneworks, measuring approximately 2m in height (6-7 layers), still remain.
+In the southern section, four layers of stonework were laid out to divide the space into four areas.
+The width of each stonework is 76.6m, 44.5m, 72.3m, and 45.7m respectively, from south to north, maintaining a ratio of about 2:1:2:1.

-In terms of the height of the stoneworks, the first east-west stonework is higher than the others, as it measures 2m and the others are 0.5 to 1m.
-The fact that the Archaeological Site in Wanggung-ri was constructed with the ratios of 2:1 and 1:1 for its area or space usage, suggesting systematic design from the beginning.
+Regarding the height of the stoneworks, the first east-west stonework is taller than the others, measuring 2m, while the others range from 0.5 to 1m.
+The systematic design of the Archaeological Site in Wanggung-ri, constructed with ratios of 2:1 and 1:1 for its area or space usage, suggests careful planning from the outset.

 Large Building Site

-The large building site, considered as the king’s official palace, was discovered right the first east-west stonework.
-It was the largest building site at this location (35m from east to west by 18.3m from north to south), similar to the large building site unearthed at the Archaeological Site in Gwanbuk-ri, Buyeo.
-It is located at the center of the palace, and a large space to view the central gate and buildings was secured by placing buildings as close to the first east-west stonework as possible.
-This architectural creation has been a multi-storied building similar to a king’s official palace.
+The expansive building site, identified as the king’s official palace, was discovered right after the first east-west stonework.
+This site stands as the largest building site in this location, measuring 35m from east to west and 18.3m from north to south.
+It bears similarity to the large building site unearthed at the Archaeological Site in Gwanbuk-ri, Buyeo.
+Positioned at the center of the palace, this building site was strategically situated to secure a large space for viewing the central gate and other structures by placing buildings as close to the first east-west stonework as possible.
+This architectural creation appears to have been a multi-storied building reminiscent of a king’s official palace.

 Building Site on Tiled Platform

-The building site on tiled platform once stood right in front of the third east-west stonework made of piled tiles.
-This type of platform was frequently found in the royal palaces and temple sites from the Baekje Period in the Buyeo area.
-A total of 36 units of building sites, besides these ones, have been verified at the Archaeological Site in Wanggung-ri.
+The building site on the tiled platform once stood directly in front of the third east-west stonework made of piled tiles.
+This type of platform was commonly found in royal palaces and temple sites from the Baekje Period in the Buyeo area.
+A total of 36 units of building sites, in addition to these ones, have been confirmed at the Archaeological Site in Wanggung-ri.

 Rear Garden

-Facilities associated with the garden were found in the northern area of the royal palace.
-This garden was a miniature version of the surrounding natural scenery by using oddly formed rocks, rectangular stones, and river gravel.
-The water for the garden was stored in pond.
-The water system comprised a control system to manage and control the flow of the water, a culvert drain system to control the volume of the water tank, a system to collect the water that flowed out from the garden, an inlet facility, and a pavilion.
-A U-shaped water-hole was used for gathering the water that was supplied to the rear garden, in the north of the main garden.
+Facilities related to the garden were discovered in the northern area of the royal palace.
+This garden was designed as a miniature representation of the surrounding natural scenery, utilizing uniquely shaped rocks, rectangular stones, and river gravel.
+The water for the garden was stored in a pond.
+The water system included a control mechanism to manage and regulate the flow of water, a culvert drainage system to control the volume of the water tank, a system to collect the water that flowed out from the garden, an inlet facility, and a pavilion.
+A U-shaped water hole was employed to collect the water supplied to the rear garden, located to the north of the main garden.

-Historical records indicate that the style of the Baekje’s gardens had a considerable influence on the development of Japanese gardens.
-As a garden in the royal palace from the Sabi Period was discovered at the Archaeological Site in Wanggung-ri, it was confirmed that China, the Baekje Kingdom, and Japan were closely engaged in exchanges of their garden cultures.
-Some of oddly formed rocks in the Archaeological Site in Wanggung-ri contain Chinese viewing stones, indicating the international nature of Baekje culture.
+Historical records suggest that the style of Baekje’s gardens had a significant influence on the development of Japanese gardens.
+The discovery of a garden in the royal palace from the Sabi Period at the Archaeological Site in Wanggung-ri confirmed the close exchanges of garden cultures between China, the Baekje Kingdom, and Japan.
+Some of the oddly shaped rocks in the Archaeological Site in Wanggung-ri contain Chinese viewing stones, underscoring the international nature of Baekje culture.

 Workshop and Everyday Life Facilities

-Many types of production-related archaeological finding, such as gold and silver objects, glass craftworks, ingredients for producing these objects and craftworks, slag, crucibles, and blast pipes, have been unearthed from the Archaeological Site in Wanggung-ri.
-The craftsman’s workshop discovered at this site belonged directly to the royal family, and the craftsman resided inside the royal palace.
+Various types of production-related archaeological findings, such as gold and silver objects, glass craftworks, ingredients for producing these objects and craftworks, slag, crucibles, and blast pipes, have been unearthed from the Archaeological Site in Wanggung-ri.
+The craftsman’s workshop discovered at this site belonged directly to the royal family, and the craftsmen resided inside the royal palace.

-In addition, to the south of the workshop, three units of large toilet were found lying in a row from east to west.
+In addition, to the south of the workshop, three units of large toilets were found lying in a row from east to west.
 Among them, Toilet No. 1 is 10.8m long, 1.8m wide, and 3.4m deep.
 These large toilets seemed to be used by ministers or court servants living in the royal palace.
-This was the first large ancient toilets found in Korea as an important archeological discovery comparable with its counterpart in Japan.
+This was the first large ancient toilet found in Korea, representing an important archaeological discovery comparable to its counterpart in Japan.

 Buddhist Temple Facilities